 - Data are shared for research and/or product improvement.

 - Personal information is shared for third-party marketing.

 3.3: Data Not Shared With Third Parties

-- Specific categories of information are not shared with third parties.
+- Unclear whether there are specific categories of information that are not shared with third parties.

 3.4: Data Sold to Third Parties

 - Personal information is not sold or rented to third parties.

 - Personal information about users is obtained from third parties.